carlsmith/coffeeshop/docs/book/cosh_chits.md

 most simple chit would be `{}`.
 This criterion is the only one that all chits will meet.
 Chits usually meet more criteria too.

+The purpose of chits is to allow data structures to be passed around easily, while ensuring that certain assumptions about the data are safe.
+You don't normally need to deal with chits very directly, as you'll just think of them as files, gists or whatever kind of data they represent.
+That said, it's useful to quickly breeze over what they are, so you don't find the functions that work with them too magical.

 ## Abstract

-A chit must be a hash that is JSON serialisable.

-Chits are also *defined by secondary criteria in a strict hierarchy...*
+A chit is **always** a JSON serialisable hash.
+Chits are normally further defined by secondary criteria in a strict hierarchy...

 Chits have *kinds*, with the most simple kind being `chit` itself.
 To define a new kind of chit, you define criteria it must meet.
 This is not done in code, you just